 :::

-Nesting Tabs inside Steps is a professional pattern for providing platform-specific instructions within a standard tutorial sequence.
+Nesting Tabs inside Steps is a standard pattern for providing platform-specific instructions within a sequential tutorial.

 ::: steps